CodingBobby/codingbobby.github.io/projects.md

 title: CodingBobby | Projects
 ---

+## Shapes of Chaos
+Artistic renderings of mathematical structures, attractors in particular.
+Get an overview of them [here](chaotic-shapes) and download them as wallpapers for your desktop.

 ## Traktify
 A multi-platform desktop app that provides super easy super fast access to your [trakt.tv](https://trakt.tv) account.
 It's currently in development and I'm collaborating with [Bumbleboss](https://bumbleboss.xyz).
-Traktify's logo was a project on its own, you can find more about it [here](#small-traktify).
+Traktify's logo was a project on its own, you can find more about it [here](traktify-logo).
 You can read more on the dedicated [website](/traktify) or check out the [repo](https://github.com/CodingBobby/traktify).

-## Rectipy
-A python module intended to help students in chemical engineering.
-Find out more on the [repo](https://github.com/CodingBobby/rectipy) and if you're interested, stay tuned for the next version which is under way!

 ## codingbobby.xyz
 The very website you are most likely browsing right now.